- Page 1 Sky Q

 Another new button on both remotes has a rather mysterious three dots across it, like an ellipsis.
 Turns out this is the Apps button.
 Pressing it brings up a sidebar on the right of the screen with the current selection of available apps.

 There aren’t many apps yet – Sky News, Sky Sports News HQ, My Photos, Weather, and Help – but more are promised.
 Each of them take up varying amounts of screen real estate, and share the screen with whatever you’re watching at the time.
-As a result, you can check the news headlines or tomorrow’s weather while you’re catching up with this week’s Legends of Tomorrow.
+As a result, you can check the news headlines or tomorrow’s weather while you’re catching up with this week’s Silicon Valley.

 Sky Q – Ultra HD performance